KennethAtchon/Loctelli/AI_CONTEXT.md

 - **Prompt Templates** are created and managed by admins.
 Each template can be set as active or default.
 - **Strategies** must always be linked to a prompt template (`promptTemplateId` is required in the schema).
 - When creating a new strategy:
-  - The frontend admin form now allows selection of a prompt template from all available templates.
+  - The frontend admin form allows selection of any prompt template from all available templates.
-  - If no template is selected, the backend will automatically assign the system default prompt template.
+  - If no template is selected, the backend automatically assigns the **active template** as the default choice.
+  - If no active template exists, it falls back to the default template.
 - The backend enforces that every strategy has a valid `promptTemplateId`.
 - The chat system uses the prompt template linked to the strategy for all AI responses.

+### **Template Status Meanings**
+- **Active Template**: Used as the default choice when creating new strategies (if user doesn't select one)
+- **Default Template**: Used as fallback when no active template exists
+- **Users can always choose any template**: The active/default status only affects auto-assignment

 ### **Frontend Support**
 - The strategy creation form fetches all prompt templates and presents them in a dropdown.